-There are times when it is difficult (or impossible) to prove something directly, but easier (at least possible) to prove it indirectly.
-The essence of the idea is simple: for example, suppose you are inside your house and want to know whether it is overcast or sunny, but you can't see the sky through your window.
+Quite frequently you will find that it is difficult (or impossible) to prove something directly, but easier (at least possible) to prove it indirectly.
+The essence of the idea is simple: for example, suppose you want to know whether it is overcast or sunny, but you can't see the sky through your window.
 You usually can tell, indirectly, by the quality of light that you can see.
 Without formalizing the process, you make use of something like the following: If it is sunny I will be able to see areas of bright light and areas of shadow in the garden; I don't, so it must be (at least partially) overcast.
-What logical fact (that is, which tautology) is being used here?
+What logical fact is being used here?